-It often works in following way: customer contacts the service.
+It often works in the following way: customer contacts the service.
 Virtual assistant receives inquiry and asks additional questions to be sure where to direct user.
 When directions are defined, a user is being redirected to a human assistant who handles this type of services.
-It isn’t possible so far to automate all the process completely when it goes about complicated services.
+It isn’t possible so far to automate all the process completely when it comes to complicated services.

 “Chat is going to be the next great operating system.
 Apps will come to be thought of as the new browsers; bots will be the new websites.
 This is the beginning of a new Internet.”
 These are the words of KIK CEO Ted Livingston who have launched Bot Store for his messenger platform.